-As part of the continuing series, “Outstanding Chinese-Americans,” World Journal interviewed former Secretary of Labor Elaine L. Chao and her youngest sister, Angela Chao, on the subject of the Chao family recipe for success.
+As part of the continuing series, “Outstanding Chinese-Americans,” World Journal interviewed The Honorable Elaine L. Chao and her youngest sister, Angela Chao, on the subject of the Chao family recipe for success.
 The goal of the interview was to offer Chinese-Americans words of inspiration from one of America’s most successful families.

-Elaine L. Chao served as the 24th U. S. Secretary of Labor from 2001-2009.
-She was the first woman of Asian-American descent to ever be appointed to the President’s cabinet in American history.
+The Honorable Elaine L. Chao was the first woman of Asian-American descent to ever be appointed to the President’s cabinet in American history.
 She is also the only member of the Cabinet to serve for the entire eight years or two terms of President George W. Bush’s presidency.
 Her journey to the White House was not without obstacles, however, and in this interview she shares what she believes were the critical tools given to her by her parents, which enabled her to advance in life.

 Q: What are the most important principles you learned from your father?